daostack/arc.js_legacy/README.md

 ### Create a new DAO overriding the default voting machine

-You may override the default voting machine by adding a "votingMachines" element.
+Override the default voting machine by adding a "votingMachines" element.
 This will override the default voting machine, either at the root level to apply to all schemes, or within each scheme element to override for the specific scheme.
 See `NewDaoVotingMachineConfig` and `SchemesConfig`.

 #### Default root-level override for all schemes